 The breakdown of a relationship can be a difficult time with emotions running high and uncertainty about the future.
 For separating couples who have children, there is the inevitable question of what the future arrangements for the children will be.
-Many parents will be able to agree how to manage their separation and the future arrangements for their children but for some this will be a difficult topic.
-Hatch Brenner Family Law Solicitor Richard Dilks outlines some important things for separating parents to consider:
+Many parents will be able to agree on how to manage their separation and the future arrangements for their children but for some, this will be a difficult topic.
+Hatch Brenner Family Law Team outline some important things for separating parents to consider:

 The Children Act 1989

 Some parents who are not able to agree on the future arrangements for their children will find themselves asking the Family Court to resolve their differences by making an application for a Child Arrangements Order under the Children Act 1989.
 The Family Court has various powers available and can make orders that set out who children will live with and how much time they should spend with the other parent.

 The best interests of the children